nf-osi/DCC/README.md

-# NF-OSI-DCC
+# PLEASE NOTE

-This repo consists of scripts that are helpful in our DCC efforts in the NF community
+This repo is archived.
+An updated version of this code is now available in `nfportalutils` R package (https://www.github.com/nf-osi/nfportalutils).